The first Monday in September brings us Labor Day, the final days of summer, and the start of the back-to-school season for many of us.

 If you have any fur babies at home, another way to celebrate the day off is by planning an activity with your best friend.
 We’re here to help make the most of your Labor Day weekend with spent with you, yourself, and your mutt.

 1. Beach Day

-Most dogs love to swim, and there’s no better place to do it than at a beach, lake, or shore.
+Most dogs love to swim, and there’s no better place to do it then at a beach, lake, or shore.
 Playing frisbee, boating, and swimming are just a few ways to enjoy the beach (or any body of water!) with your dog.

 Most dogs love camping and will be quick to adapt to #tentlife.
 Camping is more fun with a dog.
 They have so much to do, see and smell!
 Try spending a long weekend with your dog and your family amid the beauty of Mother Nature.

 3. Dog-Friendly Hiking Trails

 Hiking can open up a whole new world of fascinating adventure.
 Dogs make great companions in the wilderness.